KunalFinData/uae-finpay-bnpl-risk-python/README.md

 ## Business Impact

+## Business Impact

-The model output is structured as an underwriting decision framework, not a standalone accuracy score.
-Expected Loss by tier lets a risk team quantify exposure in AED per risk band rather than treating default risk as one undifferentiated number.
-Net Customer Value answers the underwriting question that matters most: not whether a customer may default, but whether the segment remains profitable after expected loss is accounted for.
-The A/B test on credit score provides a data-backed assessment of whether the feature is worth the integration cost, including AECB access and compliance overhead, before committing to production.
+The model output is structured as an underwriting decision framework, not a standalone accuracy score:

+- Expected Loss by tier lets a risk team quantify exposure in AED per risk band rather than treating default risk as one undifferentiated number.
+- Net Customer Value answers the underwriting question that matters most: not whether a customer may default, but whether the segment remains profitable after expected loss is accounted for.
+- The A/B test on credit score provides a data-backed assessment of whether the feature is worth the integration cost, including AECB access and compliance overhead, before committing to production.

 ---